 - Health Care Power of Attorney: This allows you to appoint someone to make health care decisions for you if you are unable to do so.

 New York adopted a new form power of attorney effective June 13, 2021.
-If you executed a power of attorney before that date or after that date on an old NY form, it’s still valid.
-However, most trusts and estates attorneys consider the new form to be preferable, as banks are required to accept it within a short period of time.
+If you executed a power of attorney before, that date or after that date on an old NY form, it’s still valid.
+However, most trusts and estates attorneys consider the new form to be preferable as, among other things, banks are required to accept it within a short period of time.
 Banks have been known to take months to effect a power of attorney and that can cause great problems for the principal and the agent.

 Secure your future and protect your legacy with the Law Office of Martha M. Dwyer.
 With over 35 years of experience, Martha brings a wealth of knowledge and an impressive track record to every client’s case.

 Martha’s commitment to her clients, meticulous planning, and skilled negotiation strategies make her a trusted choice for estate planning.
 Don’t leave your legacy to chance.